nais/doc/docs/reference/naisjob-spec.md

             pointInTimeRecovery: true
             retainedBackups: 14
             tier: db-f1-micro
+            transactionLogRetentionDays: 3
             type: POSTGRES_12
     ```

 #### gcp.sqlInstances[].retainedBackups
 Number of daily backups to retain.
 Defaults to 7 backups.
+The number of retained backups must be greater or equal to TransactionLogRetentionDays.

 Relevant information: